dwaraka93/Govardhan-Reddy/README.md

 This repositry has following algorithms implemented in c++

-– Naive Decision tree learner with Entropy as the impurity heuristic – Naive Decision tree learner with Variance as the impurity heuristic.
+– Naive Decision tree learner with Entropy as the impurity heuristic

-– Decision tree learner with Entropy as the impurity heuristic and reduced error pruning – Decision tree learner with Variance as the impurity heuristic and reduced error pruning – Decision tree learner with Entropy as the impurity heuristic and depth-based pruning – Decision tree learner with Variance as the impurity heuristic and depth-based pruning – Random Forests
+– Naive Decision tree learner with Variance as the impurity heuristic

+– Decision tree learner with Entropy as the impurity heuristic and reduced error pruning

+– Decision tree learner with Variance as the impurity heuristic and reduced error pruning

+– Decision tree learner with Entropy as the impurity heuristic and depth-based pruning

+– Decision tree learner with Variance as the impurity heuristic and depth-based pruning

+– Random Forests classifier using scikit learn

 Variance impurity heuristic described below.

 Let K denote the number of examples in the training set.
 Let K0 denote the number of training examples that have class = 0 and K1 denote the number of training examples that have class = 1.
 The variance impurity of the training set S is defined as:
 VI(S) = K0*K1/K*K
 Notice that the impurity is 0 when the data is pure.
 The gain for this impurity is defined as usual.